 The most densely populated Whisky region in the world sits in a fertile valley of rivers and glens.
 Home to over half of Scotland’s distilleries

-One thing we can say is that they're known for being frugal with peat and lavish with nutty fruit flavours.
+One thing we can say is that they're known for being frugal with peat and lavish with nutty fruit flavors.
 Apple, pear, honey, vanilla and spice all have a part to play in the Speyside Whiskies.
 Speyside Whisky also knows its way around a Sherry cask, hence the variety between light and grassy malts such as The Glenlivet, and the rich and sweet likes of The Macallan, a chameleon of sorts.

 Speyside took its name from the river Spey